-A Red Team in Cyber security has the purpose to simulate an unauthorized access to corporate systems through a sponsored external attack, a classic penetration, long-term persistence, corporate system privilege escalation, and even alteration and theft of business strategical information.
+A Red Team in cybersecurity is a group that attempts to gain access to corporate systems through: a sponsored external attack, classic penetration, long-term persistence, corporate system privileged escalation and even alteration and theft of business strategic information.

-A penetration test takes a snapshot of the security status for a limited number of assets at a given time and under specific conditions… Even though a penetration test is a great tool for revealing ad-ac network vulnerabilities, it does not provide contextualized information on the infrastructure global security.
-Time and scope limitations distort the results in relation to the actual security level status.
+A penetration test takes a snapshot of one’s security status through a limited number of assets at a specific time and under specific conditions.
+Even though a penetration test is a great tool for revealing ad-ac network vulnerabilities, it does not provide contextual information on the infrastructure’s global security.
+Time and scope limits distort the results to the current security level status.

-The Red Team periodically reports on findings and taken and future actions to a select group of people as directed by the client, so it can always stay updated on the campaign progress, as well as first-hand information on the defending team (Blue Team) performance.
+The Red Team periodically reports on findings and future actions to a select group of people instructed by the client.
+This way, the client can always stay up to date on the campaign progress, as well as first-hand information on the defending team (Blue Team) performance.

 Benefits of Red Team services

-Red Team services help detect and contain a penetration event at an early stage, preventing strategic information theft and corporate system down-time.
-This goal is gradually achieved thanks to a:
+Red Team services help detect and contain a penetration event at an early stage which results in preventing strategic information theft and corporate system down-time.
+This goal is gradually achieved thanks to: